nothrem/SmartEmoji.php/data/README.md

   sorted in given order with the same importance. e.g. "`& a <<\* äáâ`" equals to "`& a << ä << á << â`" and means that `ä`, `á` and `â` must be ordered after `a`.
 * When a character that is already in the list is listed again after `<` or `=` it means it must be moved in the list.

-# Variantion selector
-Emoji may contain hidden character `U+FE0F`.
-This character means that the previous character is normally not considered emoji but here should be considered a part of the previous emoji (or create an emoji with the preceding character) for which is defines a variant. e.g. square symbol is not part of emoji list, however when printed after a number and followed by `U+FE0F` it should be displayed as "_a number in square_" emoji.

-On the other hand, if an emoji is followed by hidden character `U+FE0E` it means that the emoji should be displayed as its text representation.
-Usually this means that the icon will display only in black&white and for some characters it will display simpler version of the symbol.
-In documents this can be used to be able to format the emoji as same as text (i.e. apply text color to the symbol).
-Also text representation of an emoji should have same size as normal text so it can useful when it is unwanted that line height would be increased in order to display larger emoji.